shivamrawat03/Financial-Database-Insights-Using-SQL/README.md

 - Designing a clear ER (Entity-Relationship) model

+- Database Setup by Creating and populating the database with tables for account, card, district, client, loan, trans, disp, order.

 - Cleaning and structuring data with foreign key constraints

 - Writing SQL queries to extract insights on customers, accounts, transactions, loans, and defaults